IR Carousel LR

 BIG DATA: ATLAS

-Students from Tiffin Girls’ School presented their research Proving the Existence of the Higgs boson at the London conference.
+Tiffin Girls’ School pupils presented their research Proving the Existence of the Higgs boson.
 We were impressed with their confident delivery and ability to successfully complete the project without support from a teacher.

 Explore their poster